 Columbia Housing guarantees housing for all undergraduates (except 2nd Year Combined Plan students and visiting students) who file their intent to reside on campus and who remain continuously registered as full-time students.
-First-year student life begins on what is called “South Lawn”, an area at the heart of the main Morningside Campus.
-South Lawn is surrounded by the University’s main library and adjacent to Columbia’s student center — Lerner Hall.
-Also in close proximity to the first-year buildings are the Columbia Health offices and all three of Columbia Dining’s main dining halls.
+First-year student life begins at the heart of the main Morningside Campus, close to the University’s main library, Columbia’s student center in Lerner Hall, as well as the Columbia Health offices and Columbia Dining’s main dining halls.

 Situating students, whether they are new to Columbia or New York, in this central and convenient location helps them make a comfortable transition from their home life to campus and is enhanced by the constant support of Columbia Residential Life, whose trained Resident Assistants (RAs) live among the students in the halls.
 Residential Life works to create an atmosphere conducive to educational pursuits and the development of community among the diverse student body.
 Throughout the year Residential Life staff present programs in the residence halls and off-campus that are both social and educational.